TNO/knowledge-engine/docs/02_reasoning.md

 ## Full example
 In [`/examples/reasoner/`](/examples/reasoner/) in the Knowledge Engine repository, you can find a complete example in a Docker Compose project.
+That example is a variant on the unit conversion orchestration.

 ## Performance warning
 When using large graph patterns and/or many bindings, the reasoner's time and memory consumption doesn't scale very well.